MN6W04 - Professional Experience Year Placement (2018/19)

-|Running in 2017/18||
+|Running in 2018/19||

-The module is designed to develop student employability and increase graduate career prospects.
-The ‘sandwich placement’ year requires learners to undertake a minimum of 44 weeks full-time work in employment which is developmental and relates to their graduate career goals.
-Compulsory pre-placement preparation workshops will provide structured learning and support to assist students in their search for an appropriate placement in an industry relevant to their area of study; develop professionalism and the ability to transfer learning from the classroom and previous employment to the placement workplace.
-During the placement term, students will be supported in applying theoretical knowledge in a practical context, analysing business problems and proposing solutions, and identifying and articulating transferable skills and knowledge developed during the placement.
-Students will be expected to demonstrate improved understanding of their abilities and career goals, knowledge of the workplace organisation and professional awareness through reflective and reflexive learning.
+The module is designed to develop student employability and increase career prospects upon graduation.
+The sandwich placement year requires learners to undertake a minimum of 44 weeks full-time employment which is developmental and relates to their graduate career goals.
+Compulsory pre-placement preparation workshops and one to one support will be delivered by Placement Officers to provide guidance and assist students in their search for an appropriate placement.
+The placement must be in an industry relevant to their area of study, allow them to develop professionalism and to transfer learning from the classroom, and any previous employment to the placement workplace.

 Prior learning requirements

 • Students who pass this module at Level 5, will not be required to take this module or any other Work Related Learning module.

 • All undergraduate learners are required to undertake a minimum of 15 credits of approved Work Related Learning, as outlined with each course specification.

 The syllabus will focus on preparing students for the module requirements and their future career via: providing professional guidance to help learners find suitable professional 12 month work placement employment; self reflection and analysis of their personal gains from the activity; and post experience planning.

 Consideration of suitable placements as appropriate for the individual's course programme, including guidance on job application and selection processes and appropriate articulation of their abilities (via workshops/appointments/online resources in the year prior to the placement year) LO1

 Professionalism, work place ethics, being a critical employee and Health and Safety in the workplace LO1